Attendance and Punctuality

 Term Time Leave

 We would ask you to seriously consider taking your child out of school during term time.
 Term time leave may only be authorised at the discretion of the Headteacher in exceptional circumstances.
 Term time leave request forms are available from the school office and are filled in with a member of the Senior Leadership Team.
+In line with DfE guidelines, unauthorised term time leave will incur a fine from the Local Authority.

 Attendance Incentives

 Over the year, we run regular attendance incentives.
 If your child has been poorly and misses one of these incentives, don't worry - they run each half term so they have regular opportunities to take part.
-For a very small number of our children, medical issues may mean that they struggle to meet the threshold for these incentives; if this affects your child, please speak to Mrs Monaghan and school can work with you to reach a solution.
+For a very small number of our children, medical issues may mean that they struggle to meet the threshold for these incentives; if this affects your child, please speak to Mrs Straughan and school can work with you to reach a solution.

 Incentives include:

-• Half termly certificates
+- Half termly certificates

-• Sticky Bun Run - in the Summer Term, children with 98%+ attendance get a delicious treat from Greggs!
+- Sticky Bun Run - in the Summer Term, children with 98%+ attendance get a delicious treat from Greggs!

-• Christmas Party Day is always the last day of the Autumn Term to encourage good attendance even in the run up to a holiday
+- Christmas Party Day is always the last day of the Autumn Term to encourage good attendance even in the run up to a holiday

-• The last week of each half term is when we arrange all of our trips and treats to encourage good attendance as our data analysis shows that this is the time attendance can drop off
+- The last week of each half term is when we arrange all of our trips and treats to encourage good attendance as our data analysis shows that this is the time attendance can drop off

 School Avoidance

-Statistics from the Children’s Commissioner found that in the 2022/23 academic year, 22.3% of all pupils were persistently absent – a significant increase from 2018/19, when that figure was 10.9%.
+Statistics from the Children’s Commissioner found that in the 2024 / 2025 academic year, 18.7% of all pupils were persistently absent – a significant increase from 2018/19, when that figure was 10.9%.
 This lost time can have a notable impact on children’s development, learning and overall wellbeing.

 The specific reasons for school avoidance are sometimes hard to pin down – and it can be even harder to know how best to help absent children return to education.
 Take a look at this school avoidance guide; it breaks down some of the causes and effects of school avoidance and provides advice on how parents and school can work together to help young people triumph over this potentially damaging cycle.